 Which Symptoms Does CBD Treat?

-Since there are limited studies on CBD for Menopause, research authors are reluctant to make any substantive claims about its therapeutic potency and safety profile.
+Since there are limited studies on CBD for Menopause, research authors are reluctant to make substantive claims about its therapeutic potency and safety profile.

 However, several studies have examined CBD’s effects on menopause symptoms common for other health conditions.